M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If itemcount = 0 Or BlockItemcount Then Exit Property If item >= 0 And item < itemcount Then
 With mList(item)
-ListJoin = .Flags And joinpRevline
+ListJoin = .flags And joinpRevline
 End With
 End If
 End Property